miguelgrinberg/slam/docs/about.rst

 computing is about.

 AWS provides a number of services that make the life of the application developer easier.
-For example, it offers options for managed databases, message queues, notifications, emails and so on.
+For example, it offers several options for managed databases, message queues, notifications, emails and so on.
 You as a developer have the option to install your own stack on instances or containers, but if you want to spend all your energy on your application, using the managed services offered by AWS makes a lot of sense.
 And in addition to being convenient, these services have very attractive pricing based on the "you only pay for what you use" model, so in many cases you even end up saving money.

 What are Lambda and API Gateway?
 ================================